InfraLore/make_for_devops/chapters/01-why_make.md

-# Chapter 1 - Why Make for DevOps?

 # Chapter 1: Why Make for DevOps?
 Examining the hidden crisis of undocumented institutional knowledge and introducing Make as the solution for discoverable, self-documenting DevOps processes.